JAMES H. BINGER CENTER FOR NEW AMERICANS

 To sign up for a shift, select the shift's checkbox and then scroll to the bottom of the page to submit.
 When signing up you can click on “[see description]” and read the Shift Notes to find out more details about the type of hearing, courtroom and legal representation, etc.

-All observation materials, as well as project updates and reminders, will be emailed to you a day or two prior to your shift.
+All observation materials, as well as project updates and reminders, will be emailed to you the weekend prior to your shift.

 For questions, or if you need to cancel your shift, please contact: courtobserver@umn.edu.